Hair mousse is having a major revival – here’s what you need to know

 As tempting as it might be, try not to overload your hair with too much product.
-We know it’s easier said than done – because mousses just seem to “disappear” into thin air as soon as you apply them! – but if you use excessive amounts of it, there’s a danger you’ll end up with very crunchy hair and a less-than-desirable finish.
+We know it’s easier said than done – since mousses just seem to “disappear” into thin air as soon as you apply them! – but if you use excessive amounts of it, there’s a danger you’ll end up with very crunchy hair and a less-than-desirable finish.

 2. It can help define natural curls and waves

-If you have naturally curly or wavy hair, hair mousse can help tame frizz and add definition to your curl pattern, as well.
+If you have naturally curly or wavy hair, hair mousse can help add definition to your curl pattern.
 The best part?
 It’s super lightweight and won’t leave a residue!

 3. It can be used to give your hair volume

 Mousse is a great volumiser.
-It has a heat-activated polymer content that when dried, swells and holds together, so gives great volume and hold – Unilever creative director and head stylist Dan Lynes.
+It has a heat-activated polymer content that when dried, swells and holds together, so gives great volume and hold – Unilever Creative Director and Head Stylist, Dan Lynes.

 If you have fine or thin tresses, did you know you can use volumising mousse to give your hair the appearance of being fuller-bodied, too?
 “Mousse is a great volumiser,” says Dan Lynes.
 “But you must use heat.
 Try a good tennis ball-sized amount of mousse and apply on towel-dried hair before blow-drying into your desired style.
 Another – less messy – way of applying is to squirt the hair mousse onto a brush or comb and brush through your hair.”